-- Ensure that they have a clear understanding of the role of a mentor and how this is adapted across the different school experiences by engaging with University of Sunderland mentor training and development opportunities; - Engage with the Core Content Framework to ensure trainees receive a comprehensive range of training experiences whist on school experience; - Provide the trainee with a teaching timetable that complies with the requirements set out in the Partnership Agreement and this School Experience Handbook; - Meet weekly to undertake formative assessment against the Foundational Concepts and record these on Weekly Review forms - Ensure the trainee receives a minimum of one formal lesson observation per week on assessed placement.
+- Ensure that they have a clear understanding of the role of a mentor and how this is adapted across the different school experiences by engaging with University of Sunderland mentor training and development opportunities; - Engage with the Core Content Framework to ensure trainees receive a comprehensive range of training experiences whist on school experience; - Provide the trainee with a teaching timetable that complies with the requirements set out in the Partnership Agreement and this School Experience Handbook; - Meet weekly to undertake formative assessment against the Foundational Concepts and record these on Weekly Review forms - Ensure the trainee receives a minimum of one formal lesson observation peer week on assessed placement, (see Appendix 4).
 Feedback should be given to trainees as soon as practical so they can reflect on their strengths and areas for development.
 Whilst there is no definitive way feedback should be presented, an 80/20 model 80% strengths and 20% areas for development works well; - Enable the trainee to have opportunities to engage with wider professional responsibilities, e.g. be attached to a tutor group, attend parents' evenings, participate in CPD, attend staff and departmental meetings etc; - Support transition between the school experience and the trainee's Early Career Teacher (ECT) phase by ensuring rigorous assessment against the Foundational Concepts; - Assist the trainee to collect appropriate evidence to demonstrate they are meeting the Foundational Concepts in preparation for assessment.
-This assessment will be standardised and moderated by the trainee's Personal Academic Tutor (PAT), when trainees complete a viva. - Where there are any concerns regarding trainee progress, that these are raised with both the University Mentor and the School Experience Module Leader and implement a Trainee Support Plan, or an Action Plan, if necessary. - Engage with External Examiners where appropriate.
+This assessment will be standardised and moderated by the trainee's Personal Academic Tutor (PAT), when trainees complete a viva. - Where there are any concerns regarding trainee progress, that these are raised with both the University Mentor and the School Experience Module Leader and implement a Trainee Support Plan (TSP) if necessary.
+Mentors should also consult the University Mentor about the need to progress the trainee via an action plan; - Engage with External Examiners where appropriate.